PRAMODNAIK-DEV/Node.js-Hands-on-Workshop/Day-1 Node.js Fundamentals & HTTP Module/Node-Modules.md

 # 📦 Node.js Modules

-Node.js uses a modular approach to organize and reuse code across applications.
-A **module** in Node.js is a JavaScript file that encapsulates related code.
+Node.js uses a `modular approach` to `organize` and `reuse` code across applications.
+A **module** in Node.js is a JavaScript file that **encapsulates related code**.
 Modules can export functions, objects, or variables to be used in other files.

 ---